-Delft University of Technology has partnered with edX to offer a MicroMasters program in solar energy engineering.
-The program consists of four courses, each of which take between nine and 12 weeks to complete.
+The Delft University of Technology has partnered with edX to offer a MicroMasters program in solar energy engineering.
+The program consists of five graduate-level courses, each of which takes between eight and 12 weeks to complete.

-Students learn to: model all aspects of a working solar cell; design fabrication processes for photovoltaic technologies; evaluate photovoltaic systems; and take into consideration economics, ecology, and the microgrid when using photovoltaic applications.
-The four courses cover photovoltaic energy conversion, photovoltaic technologies, photovoltaic systems, the integration of photovoltaic systems into the microgrid, and an applied capstone project.
+Students learn to: model all aspects of a working solar cell; design fabrication processes for photovoltaic technologies; evaluate photovoltaic systems; and consider economics, ecology, and the microgrid when using photovoltaic applications.
+The five courses cover photovoltaic energy conversion, photovoltaic technologies, photovoltaic systems, the integration of photovoltaic systems into the microgrid, and solar energy engineering: comprehensive exams.

 Where AI and machine learning create autonomous processes, robotics automates larger, physical devices.

-Software engineers develop software through a variety of programming languages (Java, Python, Ruby, C++) that are determined by the software’s destination platform (front-end web, back-end web, desktop).
+Software engineers develop software through various programming languages (Java, Python, Ruby, C++) determined by the software’s destination platform (front-end web, back-end web, desktop).
 Mobile application development focuses on delivering software to mobile platforms with different operating systems and technical constraints.

-Modern urban design consists of the planning of cities and their resources using integration with 21st century technologies.
+The Modern urban design consists of the planning of cities and their resources using integration with 21st-century technologies.